-- · mac-address MAC address.
+- mac-address MAC address.

 - · mask Bits to match in the address.

 - interface

 - ethernet unit/port

-- unit This is device 1.
+- unit Stack unit.
+(Range: 1-1)

 - port Port number.
+(Range: 1-28)

-- port-channel channel-id (Range: 1-6)
+- port-channel channel-id (Range: 1-12)

 - vlan-id VLAN ID (Range: 1-4094)

-- · sort Sort by address, vlan or interface.
+- sort Sort by address, vlan or interface.

 - The MAC Address Table contains the MAC addresses associated with each interface.
 Note that the Type field may include the following types: - Learned Dynamic address entries - Permanent Static entry - Delete-on-reset Static entry to be deleted when system is reset - The mask should be hexadecimal numbers (representing an equivalent bit mask) in the form xx-xx-xx-xx-xx that is applied to the specified MAC address.
-Enter hexadecimal numbers, where an equivalent binary bit "0" means to match a bit and "1" means to ignore a bit.
-For example, a mask of 00-00-00-00-00 means an exact match, and a mask of FF-FF-FF-FF-FF means "any." - · The maximum number of address entries is 8191.
+Enter hexadecimal numbers, where an equivalent binary bit "0"

+means to match a bit and "1" means to ignore a bit.
+For example, a mask of 00-00-00-00-00 means an exact match, and a mask of FF-FF-FF-FF-FF means "any."

+The maximum number of address entries is 8191.